tronross/lotide/README.md

 ### assertArraysEqual
 assertArraysEqual compares two arrays and prints a message to the console asserting whether they are strictly equal or not.

+### countOnly
+countOnly takes in an array of strings and an object specifying what strings to count, and returns an object containing those strings and their count.

 ### eqArrays
 eqArrays checks if two input arrays are identical, element by element.

+### flatten
+flatten takes an array with other arrays inside (one level of arrays only), and flattens it into a single-level array.

 ### head
 head returns the head of an array, and returns undefined in the event of an empty array.